Khirbet el-'Ormeh: Early visits

+In 1877 Herbert Kitchener of the Palestine Exploration Fund travelled in the area as part of the PEF expedition which led to the publication of The Survey of Western Palestine (SWP); see his initial report at #Description.
+The SWP cited C.W.M Van De Velde.

+In 1881, Palmer wrote that the meaning of El Ormeh is "the dam".

 Archaeological surveys

-Khirbet el-'Ormeh has not yet been excavated but has been surveyed by various teams.
+As of 1988, Khirbet el-'Ormeh had not yet been excavated but had been surveyed by various teams.
 It was first surveyed in the 1960s by the archaeological expedition of Dro-McCormick on behalf of the American Schools of Oriental Research, and again in 1968 as part of the Archaeological Survey of Israel.
 Other surveys followed.